-The Premium Tax Credit lowers the monthly insurance plan payment for any of the government’s four plan levels: bronze, silver, gold and platinum.
+The premium tax credit lowers the monthly insurance plan payment for any of the federal government’s four plan levels: bronze, silver, gold, and platinum.
 Each level has an increasingly higher premium and lower out-of-pocket costs.

-If you do qualify for a premium tax credit for a government plan, you can get it at the same time you purchase health insurance, and then decide how much of it to apply towards your premium each month.
+If you qualify for a premium tax credit for a government plan, you can get it at the same time you purchase health insurance and then decide how much of it to apply toward your premium each month.
 You can also pay the premium each month on your own and then wait to receive your tax credit when you file your income taxes.

 What Is a Cost-sharing Reduction?

-A cost-sharing reduction is a discount that lowers the amount of money paid for out-of-pocket expenses, which is your share of the cost for things like doctor visits, lab tests, drugs, and other covered services.
+A cost-sharing reduction is a discount that lowers the amount of money paid for out-of-pocket expenses, which is your share of the cost for things such as doctor visits, lab tests, prescription drugs, and other covered services.
 These costs come in the form of deductibles, coinsurance, and copayments.

-You qualify for a cost-sharing reduction if you have a household income that falls between the federal poverty line and 250% of the poverty line.
-That would be $12,490 to $31,225 for an individual and between $25,750 and $64,375 for a family of four.
-If you qualify, you have to choose a Silver plan to get the savings.
+You qualify for a cost-sharing reduction if you have a household income between $12,880 to $32,200 for an individual or between $26,500 and $66,250 for a family of four.2 This means your income falls between the federal poverty line and 250% of the poverty line.5 If you qualify, you have to choose a silver plan to get the savings.

-If you’re eligible for a discount and enroll in a Silver plan, you’ll automatically receive a version of the plan with those reductions already in place, like lower deductibles, lower out-of-pocket maximums or lower copayments.
-Keep in mind cost-sharing reductions aren’t tax credits, so you don’t have to worry about accounting for them when you file your income taxes.
+If you’re eligible for a discount and enroll in a silver plan, you’ll automatically receive a version of the plan with those reductions (e.g. lower deductibles, lower out-of-pocket maximums, or lower copayments) already in place.
+Keep in mind: Cost-sharing reductions aren’t tax credits, so you don’t have to worry about accounting for them when you file your income taxes.

-To ensure that you receive a tax credit or cost sharing reduction subsidy, you need to provide proof of income within 90 days of completing your application.
-If your income can’t be verified, the amount of your subsidy could change or you may have to pay the full premium cost of your plan.6
+To ensure that you receive a tax credit or cost-sharing reduction subsidy for health insurance, you must provide proof of income to the health insurance marketplace within 90 days of completing your application.
+Documents can be submitted online or via mail.
+If your income can’t be verified, the amount of your subsidy could change, or you may have to pay the full premium cost of your plan.6

-If you have a new job and your income has changed, you’ll have to resubmit your proof of income so that the subsidy amount you receive can be adjusted up or down accordingly.
+If you have a new job and your income has changed, you’ll have to resubmit your proof of income so that the subsidy amount you receive can be adjusted accordingly.